Jerry Fujikawa

-Hatsuo "Jerry" Fujikawa (Feb 18, 1912 — Apr 30, 1983) was an American stage, screen and television actor known most notably as the gardener in Roman Polanski's film Chinatown.
+Hatsuo "Jerry" Fujikawa (February 18, 1912 — April 30, 1983) was an American stage, screen and television actor known most notably as the gardener in Roman Polanski's film Chinatown.

 Personal life

 Fujikawa was born on February 18, 1912, in Monterey County, California.
 During early publicity surrounding his career, he was said to be a native of Salinas.
-When he was younger, he adopted the western nickname Harlan, the name under which he was known when he, along with other Japanese-Americans on the west coast, were summarily detained in concentration camps following the Attack on Pearl Harbor and the subsequent issuance of Executive Order 9066 in February 1942.
+His family, along with other Japanese-Americans on the west coast, were summarily detained in concentration camps following the Attack on Pearl Harbor and the subsequent issuance of Executive Order 9066 in February 1942.
 At the time, he was living in Los Angeles.
 Fujikawa was detained at Manzanar War Relocation Center.